Windows Desktop MFA user experience

 • The user's Okta Verify account has biometrics enabled.

-The Windows computer must be online for passwordless access.
-The user still has a valid password that can be used when push notifications are unavailable, the computer is offline, or if passwordless sign in fails.
+The Windows computer must be online for password autofill.
+The user still has a valid password to use if push notifications are unavailable, the computer is offline, or if the password autofill fails.

-Once passwordless login is enabled, the user signs in to the Windows computer with a username (if required) and a password.
-After a successful authentication, users are quietly enrolled in passwordless login.
+After Desktop Password Autofill is enabled, the user signs in to the Windows computer with a username (if required) and a password.
+After a successful authentication, users are quietly enrolled for password autofill.
 The next time the user signs in to the computer, a push notification is sent to the registered mobile device.
-Successfully responding to the push notification grants the user access to the computer without a need to enter a password.
+Successfully responding to the push notification grants the user access to the computer without entering a password.

-If the Windows computer is offline, the user is required to enter a password to sign in, even if the user is enrolled in passwordless login.
+If the Windows computer is offline, the user is required to enter a password to sign in, even if the user is enrolled in password autofill.

-When a user's password is reset, the user is prompted to enter a password at the next sign in attempt in order for passwordless login to work.
+When a user's password is reset, the user is prompted to enter a password at the next sign in attempt for password autofill to work.

 Self-service password reset

-If the self-service password reset option has been enabled, users can initiate a password reset if they've forgotten their password.
+If you enable the self-service password reset option, users can initiate a password reset if they've forgotten their password.
 Users must be online to reset their password.

 Next step